Emotional Intelligence For High Achievers

 Achievement regulates status.
 Emotional intelligence regulates the nervous system.

-Without the second, the first becomes costly.
+Without it, success becomes costly.

 Emotional Intelligence and the Achievement–Fulfillment Gap